11/13/19, rev 3/9/22,9/15/22,11/7/22,4/21/24,4/26/24,5/24/24,8/26/24,9/2/24,10/1/24

 A much more extensive description of thermalization is at Section 4 of [19].

 Figure 1: Thermal radiation from below assessed from top-of-atmosphere.
 Lower wavenumber photons are lower energy.
-(Original graph is from NASA [1])
+(Graph is from NASA [1])

 3. Relative influence of CO2 and WV on climate

-Hitran [2] using Quantum Mechanics calculates, besides many other things, the relative absorb/emit intensity of water vapor molecules vs CO2 molecules.
+Hitran [2] using Quantum Mechanics and measurements determines, besides many other things, the relative absorb/emit intensity of water vapor molecules vs CO2 molecules.
 Comparison at zero altitude, when scaled by atmospheric abundance, is shown in Figure 2.
-At sea level WV molecules outnumber CO2 molecules by about 8,000/330 ≈ 24 to one.
+At sea level, WV molecules outnumber CO2 molecules by about 8,000/330 ≈ 24 to one.

 Figure 2: At zero altitude, CO2 absorb/emit is barely discernable compared to WV.

-The relative effectiveness of the increases of WV and CO2 over 30 years is calculated as follows:
+The relative increase of WV and CO2 over 30 years is calculated as follows:

 CO2 increase in 3 decades [3], 1988 to 2018: 407 - 348 = 59 ppmv